Quick Clicks

 Gridlines

 By default, no gridlines are drawn around or between the cells of a table.
-But you can use the controls in the Item Info area to specify gridlines of any width and color:
+But you can use the controls in the Item Info area to specify gridlines of any width and color.
+Click the Table Format button to open the Table Format dialog:

-The Text/Image Table box in the Item Info area, showing the controls for the gridline options.
+The Table Format dialog, showing the controls for the gridline options.

 Important: Each cell's gridlines are drawn inside the bounds of the cell.
 This would make the internal gridlines (where two cells are adjacent) double-width, so to avoid that Multideck will automatically overlap adjoining cells by the width of one gridline.
 This means that a Table item with gridlines is smaller than if it had no gridlines, because the cells overlap.